Billerica Memorial High School: Billerica Memorial High School

 Billerica Memorial High School was officially opened on September 26, 1955.
 The school opened with Philip G. Hines as superintendent of schools and Royal S. Adams as the principal.
 In 1955 the high school received 700 students as well as four groups of elementary students.
 The total cost to build this new institution was approximately $2,425,000.
 Shortly after its opening, the Billerica school again became overpopulated.
 A suggestion was made to build an addition to the building.
 Billerica Memorial High School then added a new addition in September 1974.
 The cost of this addition was approximately $15,469,000.
 This addition provided 90 additional rooms.
 The superintendent was William Flaherty, and the principal was William Archambault.

 Over time, the building started to become extremely outdated.
 The structure was starting to fall apart, and ceiling tiles had fallen in classrooms, posing a threat to students.
 The old building contained asbestos, and there are multiple anecdotes from students and staff that the old building contained mice and rats, and occasionally had problems with its heating system in the winter.
 A need for a new high school was brought to attention, and in March 2016, a plan was approved by the town to demolish the Billerica Memorial High School and build a new one on the same site.
 Work began in February 2017, and the cost to build the new school was around $176 million.
-The school opened on September 3, 2019, with Dr. Kerry Clery as superintendent and Tom Murphy as principal.
+The school opened on September 3, 2019, with Tim Piwowar as superintendent and Tom Murphy as principal.